felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 which consume native types on the arguments and as return types.
 The common case where this is not done is in library oriented code (i.e `numpy`, `pandas`, `sklearn`, `tensorflow`, `pytorch`).
-This is a huge problem in data science code bases because it becomes difficult to determine what types are expected in each function.
+This is a huge problem in data science codebases because it becomes difficult to determine what types are expected in each function.
 Furthermore, to unit-test a function sometimes requires a DataFrame as an input.